 Golowasch, J., Casey, M., Abbott, L. F., & Marder, E. (1999).

 Network Stability from Activity-Dependent Regulation of Neuronal Conductances.

 Neural Computation, 11(5), 1079-1096.

-This example is from our eLife paper (Stimberg et al. 2019).
+This article was based on one of the examples from our eLife paper (Stimberg et al. 2019).